 So if you’ve ever wondered if you could pay mere pennies to live in Pennsylvania, this article is perfect for you.

+What is the cheapest place to live in pennsylvania?
 After taking several key factors into account, including home and rent prices compared to income, one city reigned cheapest over the rest: Turtle Creek, PA.

 What is so great about Turtle Creek, other than its affordability?
 Turtle Creek not only stays affordable (it also ranked first last year) but also is a small suburb of Pittsburgh.
 So you can live it up in the big city, but not spend all your money to live there.